-For further information on engine operation options, see Extent of Delivery.
+For further information on engine operation modes, see Extend of Delivery.

-30-50% NO, Reduction
+30-50% NO_x Reduction

 Water emulsification of the heavy fuel oil is a well proven primary method.
 The type of homogenizer is either ultrasonic or mechanical, using water from the freshwater generator and the water mist catcher.
-The pressure of the homogenised fuel has to be increased to prevent the formation of steam and cavitation.
+The pressure of the homogenised fuel has to be increased to prevent the formation of the steam and cavitation.
 It may be necessary to modify some of the engine components such as the fuel oil pressure booster, fuel injection valves and the engine control system.

-Up to 95-98% $\mathrm{NO{x}}$ Reduction
+Up to 95-98% NO_x Reduction

-When operating at full load, this reduction can be achieved by means of secondary methods, such as the SCR (Selective Catalytic Reduction), which involves an after-treatment of the exhaust gas, see Section 3.02.
-At lower load a 80-90% $\rm NO_x$ reduction can be obtained, measured according to the ISO 8178 E2/E3 Test Cycles.
+This reduction can be achieved by means of secondary methods, such as the SCR (Selective Catalytic Reduction), which involves an after-treatment of the exhaust gas, see Section 3.02.

-Plants designed according to this method have been in service since 1990 on five vessels, using Haldor Topsøe catalysts and ammonia as the reducing agent, urea can also be used.
+Plants designed according to this method have been in service since 1990 on four vessels, using Haldor Topsøe catalysts and ammonia as the reducing agent, urea can also be used.